ThorstenDoherr/searchengine/SE/searchengine.md

 3. Identities are set to zero for the results of the current run.
 4. The SearchEngine calls the <b>refine</b> method on the current run.
 It compares the original fields of the search and base table where the associated search types contain destructive preparers using the LRCPD method.
 This method returns a string similarity percentage which will be weighted by the priorities for the corresponding search types.
 This constitutes the "destructive search types" part of the identity.
 5. The remaining identity for the involved search types with non-destructive preparers is calulated by a final step using the <b>research</b> function, which is based on the frequency heuristic.
 This constitutes the "non-destructive search types" part of the identity.
-6. The composed identity replaces the candidate identity and has to pass the *threshold* again.
+6. The composed identity replaces the candidate identity.

 Because this process is already integrated into the <b>search</b> call, the <b>refine</b> function is only used when a string similarity metric should explicitly replace the frequency heuristic.
 The <b>refine</b> function will always compare all search and base table fields that are linked with the <b>join</b> function unless you set the <i>Ldestructiveonly</i> parameter to .t., which skips all search fields without a destructive search type (implementing a destructive preparer).
 To exclude search fields from the comparison you can <b>unjoin</b> them.